bdqnghi/sharpen-java2csharp/README.md

 1. Clone this repository
 2. Install Java 7 and maven.
 Java 6 and 8 aren’t supported.
-3. Run ‘mvn clean test’ to test
-4. Run ‘mvn install ’ to generate .jar files in /sharpen.core/target
+3. Run ‘mvn clean install -DskipTests’ to build the project and generate .jar files in /sharpen.core/target .
+Most of the test case taken from the original source code will fail if you don't add the parameter "-DskipTests".

 ### Running sharpen